In May 1987, a Yu Enterprises had a 71m 35mm print of VAMP banned. A censored 68m version was passed with an R-rating in August 1987.

 It appears in early-70s Australia that film distributors preferred M-ratings for their martial arts titles.
 This would explain why over 15 minutes was removed from VENGEANCE after it was banned.
 An R-rating would have required substantially fewer cuts.

 Intercontinental Video’s Hong Kong DVD looks uncut and runs 97:50.
-Strangely, this is six minutes shorter than the version submitted for rating in Australia.
 The violence is certainly brutal, with stabbings, eye gouging, axe fights, and lots of Shaw Brother’s blood.
 It would be hard to identify all the scenes that were censored for an M-rating, as the violence does not let up.
 However, the opening fight where Guan Yulou is murdered (the inspiration for the ‘House of the Blue Leaves’ scene in KILL BILL: VOl. 1), and the final revenge of his brother Xialou are particularly graphic, and would have no doubt contributed to the initial ban.

 In June 1974, a 2023.87-meter (73:45) print of VICE SQUAD WOMEN was censored by 56:38-meters (02:03) for an R-rating.
 The reason for the cuts was 'indecency'.